-That said, currently a new open standard is in the works called HDR 10+ which brings all the same benefits you get with Dolby Vision (dynamic scene coloring) while also being a cheaper technology for TV manufacturers to add into their sets.
+That said, currently a new open standard is in the works called HDR 10+, which brings all the same benefits you get with Dolby Vision (dynamic scene coloring) while also being a cheaper technology for TV manufacturers to add to their sets.

 How Do You View HDR?

-Right now the two primary ways to watch HDR-enabled content are through either a UHD 4K Blu-Ray player (all 4K Blu-Rays must have it enabled by default) or via streaming services like Netflix, Amazon, and Vudu on a compatible device.
-Currently Hulu doesn’t even offer 4K content on its service, so we don’t expect HDR will be making its way there anytime soon.
+Right now, the two primary ways to watch HDR-enabled content are either through a UHD 4K Blu-Ray player (all 4K Blu-Rays must have it enabled by default) or via streaming services like Netflix, Amazon, and Vudu on a compatible device.

 Netflix has already found itself embroiled in the middle of the format war, with popular shows like Glow (a very colorful title in its own right) only working with Dolby Vision sets, while other Netflix originals are only displayed in HDR 10.